 The Islands of the Outer Hebrides

-On the outer edge of Europe and in the far north west of Scotland are the Western Isles or Outer Hebrides, an area of unspoiled natural beauty with spectacular scenery, impressive mountain ranges, moorland and miles of golden beaches.
+In the far north west of Scotland are the Western Isles or Outer Hebrides.
+These islands are an area of unspoiled natural beauty with spectacular scenery, impressive mountain ranges, moorland and miles of golden beaches.

-With only 26,370 inhabitants and 9 people per square kilometre the Western Isles are one of the least populated areas in Scotland but these remote islands maintain a unique culture and set of traditions with most communities in the Outer Hebrides using the Scottish Gaelic language together with English.
+With only 26,370 inhabitants and 9 people per square kilometre, the Western Isles are one of the least populated areas in Scotland.
+However, these remote islands maintain a unique culture and set of traditions with most communities in the Outer Hebrides, using the Scottish Gaelic language together with English.

 The woollen cloth known as Harris Tweed has been woven and dyed by hand in the Western Isles of Scotland.
 Originally this handmade fabric was woven by crofters for familial use, ideal for protection against the colder climate in the North of Scotland, currently the material is woven for a wide range of uses including fashion and interiors.

 By the end of the 18th Century, the spinning of wool yarn from local raw materials was a staple industry for the crofters of the Outer Hebrides.
-Finished handmade cloth was exported to the Scottish mainland and traded along with other commodities produced by the Islanders, such as dry hides, goat and deer skins.
+The finished handmade cloth was then exported to the Scottish mainland and traded along with other commodities produced by the Islanders, such as dry hides, goat and deer skins.